tbs7a2013areeb/Backtest-and-Forward-test-of-a-trading-stragy/README.md

 ```

 The script downloads AAPL daily data from 2014 until the latest available date.
-It runs the full backtest, runs the walk forward out of sample test, prints the
+It runs the full backtest, runs the walk forward test, prints the
 results, and saves charts and tables in `output/`.

 ## Settings